sfdeloach/c-prog-solutions/README.md

 on this project on different machines and using common commands to organize my work.

-My own personal cheat sheet:
+My own personal GIT cheat sheet:

  - git init

                     The first command used to initialize the project, executed in the root working directory of the project

  - git add *

                     How to add files to the stage